 You do not need to live inside the dashboard.
 You need a short routine and a few alerts.

 A weekly read takes ten minutes.
 Check the 7-day exchange-inflow trend: rising can signal distribution, falling can signal accumulation — always compared against price, never alone.
 Glance at MVRV to see whether the market is running hot or cold by historical standards.
 Scan for any dormant large wallet that suddenly moved.
-Note whether realized price is climbing while market price stalls, a classic sign of long-term holders taking profit.
+Note whether realized price is climbing while market price stalls — a rising realized price means coins are changing hands at higher levels than their old cost basis, which is consistent with older holders selling into demand but does not on its own establish that.

 Then set alerts and walk away.
 Exchange-inflow spikes above a threshold you choose, MVRV reaching historical extremes, large wallet movements, realized profit hitting new highs.
 When one fires, you review the context and decide — you do not act on the alert mechanically.

 And always hold the limit in mind: on-chain data shows you what happened, not why.
+That is not a slogan, it is a property of the data — a blockchain transaction records amounts, addresses and a timestamp, and there is no field in which intent is recorded.
 A whale moving 1,000 BTC to an exchange might be selling, might be using it as a vault, or might be staging limit buys.
 The signal is the question; your research is the answer.
 Glassnode plus context is an edge.
 Glassnode alone is just prettier noise.

 A documented case: what the ledger showed before the Terra/Luna collapse

 In May 2022, the Terra ecosystem’s UST stablecoin lost its dollar peg and LUNA collapsed to near zero within days — one of the most-studied failures in crypto.
-In the run-up, on-chain observers noted Bitcoin reserves held to defend the peg draining out, visible on the public ledger before the final unwind.
+The Bitcoin held to defend that peg was visible on the public ledger throughout.
+Luna Foundation Guard disclosed a reserve of 80,394 BTC as of 7 May 2022; by 16 May, after the reserve was deployed into the failed peg defence, 313 BTC remained (CoinDesk, 16 May 2022).
 Price action alone gave little warning; the flow data gave more.
+It is worth noting that LFG’s own disclosure did not name the counterparty, so even here the ledger showed movement without showing the full story.

 Treat this as illustration, not a promise.
 Hindsight makes any signal look obvious, and plenty of on-chain “warnings” never pan out.
 The lesson is not that on-chain data predicts crashes — it is that the ledger sometimes shows stress that price hides, if you are watching the right metric and willing to be wrong.
 No tool would have guaranteed anyone got out.